 Part 5: IOCTLs.
 Control & configure the subsystems, and scan for wireless networks.

 Part 6: Networking.
-Join a network, transmit and receive data
+Join a network, with WPA or WPA2 security

 Bluetooth: the wireless chip does have a Bluetooth capability, but I’m afraid this project is focused on WiFi only.

 I have also created a driver for the CYW43439 chip on the Raspberry Pi Pico W, which uses an SPI interface, see my PicoWi project here.